What You Need To Know About Pests In Dayton, Ohio

-The unfortunate truth about pests is that they can become a problem in any of our homes in Columbus, OH.
+The unfortunate truth about pests is that they can become a problem in any of our homes in Dayton, OH.
 We have put together a pest guide to help you learn about our area's most common pests, including what they eat, what attracts them, and changes you can make around your property to deter them.
-Keep reading to discover which pests are most likely to appear in your Columbus home!
+Keep reading to discover which pests are most likely to appear in your Dayton home!

 Ants are social insects that live and work together in large groups.
 If you spot a couple of ants, know that thousands more are wandering around your Ohio property.
 Though ants invade in large groups, most species are more of a nuisance than a danger.
 But, just because they aren't dangerous doesn't mean we should let them take over.
 Ants spread bacteria, contaminate food, and are annoying to deal with day after day.
 No one wants to walk into their kitchen and see a line of ants marching throughout it!

 Though most ants are harmless, some pose big problems for people when they decide to nest in our yards or homes.
 One of the most problematic ant species in our area is the carpenter ant.
 These large ants nest inside wood, preferring decaying or water-damaged wood.
 In our yards, carpenter ants infest dead trees, tree stumps, fallen trees, and woodpiles.
 However, carpenter ants don't just stay outside; like other ants, things like food odors and moisture attract them into our homes.
 Once inside, they may decide to stay and expand their colony in a place that offers them food and safe shelter.
 Carpenter ants tunnel through and build nesting galleries inside structural wood.
 As they expand their nest, they cause dangerous and costly damage.